AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/engagement-dashboard.md

   </tr>
   <tr>
     <td><b>Average watch duration in minutes</td>
-    <td>Displays the average watch duration in minutes of live session.</td>
+    <td>Displays the average watch duration in minutes of the live session.</td>
   </tr>
 </tbody>
 </table>

 **Engagement over time**

 Learn about average engagement over time during the live session from the engagement graphs.
 Hosts can monitor how engagement levels fluctuate, allowing them to identify critical moments of high or low interaction.
-Check how much of the average engagement score was gained by the engaged participants in different layouts.
+See how much of the average engagement score was gained by the engaged participants in different layouts.

 SCREENSHOT